anPerger/Project2/README.md

 layers of population density by state, endangered bird species, and endangered plant species.
 These datapoints will be dropped onto the map with unique marker icons to differentiate when multiple layers are applied, and will be clustered using javascript marker clusters to increase readability.
 The website will also contain a bargraph (created with the plots.js file) showing the relationship between endangered or threatened plant and bird species with population density by state.
-All states are not included in this barchart, because not every state includes endangered and threatened species.
+All states are not included in this barchart because not every state has both endangered bird and plant species.

 ## Roadblocks
 One major issue while creating the map layers for this project was getting accurate Lat/Lng coordinates for each species and how to apply that on the map.
 While each